top of page

 3.jpg

-This line of my research, funded by the EU Horizon 2020 Programme, focuses on embodied geographies of mega-infrastructures.
-I explore how large-scale infrastructures shape everyday lives of different subject groups who come into contact, both intimate and at a distance, violent and mundane, with large-scale development projects.
+This research focuses on embodied geographies of mega-infrastructures.
+I explore how large-scale infrastructures shape everyday lives of different subject groups who come into contact, both intimate and distant, violent and mundane, with large-scale development projects.

 The research focuses on the following two questions:

-1. What (im)possibilities of liveability emerge in intersectional, embodied geographies of contemporary mega-infrastructures?
+1. What (im)possibilities of liveability emerge in postcolonial, intersectional, embodied geographies of contemporary mega-infrastructures?

 2. How do mega-infrastructures affect – subjugate, configure, or articulate – people